Orrv2904/CS50-Labs-Psets/README.md

 # CS50-Labs-Psets
-Repository for CS50 papers, developed by Omar Rodriguez CS50 jobs developed in C language.
+Repository for CS50 works, developed by me
+CS50 jobs developed in C language.
 In the future I will add more work in other programming languages.